cse110-sp25-group8/cse110-sp25-group8/admin/team.md

 ### Samson Gebrekidan
 Hi!
 I'm a senior Computer Engineering student at UCSD.
 A fun fact about me is that I love football ⚽ and I can name every World Cup winner by heart.
 [Here’s a link to my GitHub page](https://github.com/Samat4E/Samson-Gk-User-Page-) 😄

+### Shashwat Dudeja
+Hi!
+I'm a third year Math-CS student from Seventh college.
+A fun fact about me is that I love chess and I can play it blindfolded(using chess notation).
+[Here's a link to my GitHub page](https://github.com/shash31/CSE110Lab1)

 ---

 ## 🕓 Meeting Info & Logistics